Frequently Asked Questions

 Will Mentors and Mentees be expected to meet in person?

-Where possible, Mentees will be paired with local Mentors to facilitate face-to-face meetings, if preferred.
+Where possible, Mentees will be paired with local Mentors to facilitate face-to-face meetings.
 Mentors and Mentees will not be chosen from the same facility or institution, to prevent conflicts of interest.

 Will Mentors be paid?